Find Affordable College Courses

 10 Yearly Graduations

-The 16th most popular school in the country for natural resources and conservation majors who are seeking their doctor's degree is Purdue University - Main Campus.
+Purdue University - Main Campus is the 16th most popular school in the nation for students seeking a doctor's degree in natural resources & conservation.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to natural resources and conservation majors at Purdue.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in natural resources & conservation from Purdue.
+Of these students, 38% were women and 25% were members of underrepresented racial-ethnic groups.

 9 Yearly Graduations

-SUNY College of Environmental Science and Forestry comes in at #20 on our list of the most popular colleges offering doctor's degrees in natural resources and conservation.
+The 20th most popular school in the country for natural resources & conservation majors who are seeking their doctor's degree is SUNY College of Environmental Science and Forestry.
 Roughly 2,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in natural resources and conservation from ESF.
+During the most recent year for which we have data, 9 people received their doctor's degree in natural resources & conservation from ESF.
+Of these students, 63% were women and 13% were members of underrepresented racial-ethnic groups.

 Major Annual Degrees Awarded